 While there is no single best time to visit Croatia, there are some times that are better to go than others.
-A lot depends on your travel goals.
+It really depends on your travel goals.

-Personally, I visited Croatia over the entire month of June and found it to be the perfect time to travel to Croatia.
-The weather was great, the tourist rush hadn’t hit yet, and it was easy on the wallet.
+I visited Croatia over the entire month of June and found it to be the perfect time to travel to Croatia.
+The weather was great, the tourist rush hadn’t hit yet, most of the attractions in Croatia are in full swing, and it was easy on the wallet.

 But, what was perfect for me may not be the right choice for you.